-Pursuant to the Accelerated Bridge Program Act, the Commonwealth commenced a program in 2010 to finance the design, construction, reconstruction and repair of or improvements to bridges and approaches (the "Accelerated Bridge Program").
-The Accelerated Bridge Program Act authorized the issuance of up to \$1.108 billion of federal highway grant anticipation notes secured by reimbursement received or to be received by the Commonwealth, acting through the Massachusetts Department of Transportation ("MassDOT"), from the federal government pursuant to the federal-aid highway program and any other monies from time to time deposited in the Federal Highway Grant Anticipation Note Trust Fund of the Commonwealth for such purposes.
-The 2014 Notes are the Commonwealth's third issuance of Trust Agreement Notes under the Trust Agreement pursuant to the Accelerated Bridge Program Act.
-The aggregate principal amount of Trust Agreement Notes currently outstanding is \$352.5 million.
+Pursuant to the Accelerated Bridge Program Act, the Commonwealth commenced a program in 2010 to finance the accelerated capital improvement of bridges and related infrastructure (the "Accelerated Bridge Program").
+The Accelerated Bridge Program Act authorized the issuance of up to \$1.876 billion in special obligation bonds to be issued (of which \$1.846 billion (which amount includes net premium) have been issued as of the date hereof) of the Commonwealth secured by revenues in the Commonwealth Transportation Fund to finance the design, construction, reconstruction, and repair of or improvements to bridges and approaches.
+The Accelerated Bridge Program Act also authorized the issuance of up to \$1.108 billion of Federal Highway Grant Anticipation Notes ("GANs") secured by reimbursements received or to be received by the Commonwealth, acting through MassDOT, from the federal government pursuant to the federal-aid highway program and any other monies from time to time deposited in the Federal Highway Grant Anticipation Note Trust Fund of the Commonwealth for such purposes.